kwatch/oktest/ruby/README.md

 * Structured test specifications like RSpec.
 * Filtering testcases by pattern or tags.
 * Blue/red color instead of green/red for accesability.
-* Small code size (about 2500 lines) and good performance.
+* Small code size (less than 3000 lines) and good performance.

 ```ruby
 ### Oktest                           ### Test::Unit